Rivastigmine (Absorbed through the skin)

 When This Medicine Should Not Be Used

 - Your doctor will tell you how many patches to use, where to apply them, and how often to apply them.
 Do not use more patches or apply them more often than your doctor tells you to.

 - Change the patch at the same time each day.
 Remove the old patch before you apply a new one.

 - Do not remove the patch from the pouch until you are ready to use it.
 Open the pouch by carefully cutting on the dotted line.
 Do not cut the patch.
 Save the pouch to use when you throw away the patch.

 - Wash your hands with soap and water before and after applying a patch.
 Do not touch your eyes after you touch the patch.

-- Apply the patch to a clean, dry, and hairless skin area.
-Do not put cream, lotion, or powder on the skin area where the patch will be placed.Do not put the patch over burns, cuts, or irritated skin.
-Avoid putting the patch on areas where it could be rubbed off by tight clothing.
+- Apply the patch to clean, dry, and hairless skin.
+Do not put cream, lotion, or powder on the area where the patch will be placed.Do not put the patch over burns, cuts, or irritated skin.
+Do not put the patch on an area where it could be rubbed off by tight clothing.

 - Store the patches at room temperature in a closed container, away from heat, moisture, and direct light.